Far: Lone Sails: Gameplay

-Development
+Development and release

 FAR began in 2015 as the Bachelor's degree student project of lead developer Don Schmocker at the Zurich University of the Arts.
 During his master's degree he continued the development together with his fellow student Goran Saric.
 They founded the game studio Okomotive in February 2017 and expanded the team with other students and friends from University.
 Schmocker was inspired by Strandbeests, the book Stephen Biesty's Incredible Cross-Sections, The Straight Story, and games such as Journey and LittleBigPlanet when designing FAR.
 Looking to take a new approach to the use of vehicles in video games, the developers aimed to create a game where the player was dependent on their vehicle, forming an emotional attachment to it over the course of the game.
 The game is developed in Unity, and the developers use Blender and Adobe Photoshop for the 3D and 2D graphics respectively.

+FAR was released for macOS and Windows on May 17, 2018, for PlayStation 4 and Xbox One on April 2, 2019, for Nintendo Switch on August 18, 2019, and for Android and iOS on October 22, 2020.

 Reception

+FAR received "generally favorable" reviews, according to review aggregator Metacritic.

 Writing for Mashable, Anna Washenko named the game as one of her favorites from E3 2016, calling it a "simple but lovely game".
 After playing the game at GDC 2017, Chris Livingston of PC Gamer described FAR as "one of the most intuitive games" he had played, also praising the visual design and music.
 On Polygon, Charlie Hall described the game as having "more meaning, conveyed silently, than many major AAA games released so far this year".
 Kyle Hilliard of Game Informer praised the game's ability to connect the player to their vehicle, the world building, and the puzzles.

 GameSpot scored the game 8/10, praising the visual style and ease of play.
 Edwin Evans-Thirlwell of Eurogamer recommended the game, describing it as an "enormously warm-hearted adventure" and commenting positively on the game's pace and environments.
 Writing for IGN, Tom Marks described the game's music as "stunning" and "incredible".
 He noted that Lone Sails was a "gorgeous little game" and "a journey packed full of both stressful and serene moments alike".

 The game was a finalist in the Best Student Game category at the 2017 Independent Games Festival.
 It was also nominated for "Best Visual Design" at the 2018 Golden Joystick Awards, and for "Game, Puzzle" at the National Academy of Video Game Trade Reviewers Awards.